heshamyehia/Product-Classifier/README.md

 - **Model Selection and Architecture**: Initially, ResNet50 with only the top layers removed is used for transfer learning.
 However, due to poor accuracy, fine-tuning is applied to some layers.
 - **Model Training**: The model is trained on the dataset with data augmentation to enhance generalization.
 - **Model Evaluation**: The trained model is evaluated on a separate test dataset to assess performance.
-- **Model Deployment**: The trained model can be deployed for inference to categorize new product images.

 ## Functionality
 - **Training**: Users can train the model on their dataset.